mana-z/cprocess/README.md

 same convenience of `system()` and `popen()` yet having the strength and flexibility of `fork()+exec()`.

+## Why bother with subprocesses in general?

+There are many reasons why use subprocesses, even when they are getting bit forgotten nowadays, here a few examples:
+- You may reuse lots of tools in environment
+    - this is particulary strong in Linux world as there are solutions for lots of problems through simple CLI tools
+    - You may minimize reinventing the wheel, which is a super-common pattern in C and C++ world
+- You may easily make your program asynchronous
+    - subprocesses are usually much safer than threads

 ## What is wrong with `system()` and `popen()`?

 These methods are spawning a subshell, so, in fact, when you do this: